In this article I describe process of writing of simple cross-platform HTTP proxy.

 As in previous examples, our program consists from three parts:

-and server object, and then enters to request processing loop;server class, that accepts requests, and creates connection object, that implement all
+class, that accepts requests, and creates connection

 processors, we can use several independent asio services, that perform dispatching of

-calls (asio::io_service).
+calls (asio::io_service

-The main function is pretty simple, so we'll not analyze it — you can just look to its
+function is pretty simple, so we'll not analyze it — you can just look to its

-source code and understand, what it does (all common definitions are in file common.h).
+source code and understand, what it does (all common definitions are in file common.h.

-Implementation of server (the server class — proxy-server.hpp & proxy-server.cpp) also
+class — proxy-server.hpp & proxy-server.cpp) also

 selected from circular list of services, that allow us to get some load balancing for